cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ![Row vs. col major indexing on a layout with shape (2, 8).](row_col_major.png)

-In this graphic, we index into the tensors via `(i, j)` labels, where the number inside the square refers to the *original index in the underyling memory* (it is not the linear ordering).
+In this graphic, we index into the tensors via `(i, j)` labels, where the number inside the square refers to the *original index in the underlying memory* (it is not the linear ordering).
 In the row-major view, element 1 is in the same row as element 0.
 In the column-major view, element 1 is in the same column as element 0.
-When it comes to indexing, it's often in your best interest to separate the idea of contiguity, indexing, and reality.
-It's often best to think in terms of the strides and offsets for your expected memory layout, since applying a row-major layout to column-major memory and vice-versa no longer make any physical sense.
-However, we'll really have to grapple with this later.
+When it comes to indexing, it's often in your best interest to separate the ideas of contiguity, indexing, and reality.
+It's often best to think in terms of the strides and offsets for your expected memory layout, since applying a row-major layout to column-major memory (and vice versa) no longer makes any physical sense.
+We'll really have to grapple with this later.

 > For example, if you read column-major memory using a row-major format, what does a "column" even mean?
 You might drive yourself mad trying to figure out what a "row" and "column" mean because they mean different things with respect to different memory views, tensors, and layouts.

 ### CuTe Default is Column-Major
 By default, CuTe resolves to column-major layouts.
 This was a choice NVIDIA made for whatever reason, and you should just accept it.
-If you create a layout with a shape without a stride, it will default to the column-major stride.
+If you create a layout with a shape but no stride, it will default to the column-major stride.
 When dealing with your data layout, always specify the stride for clarity.
-CuTe provides us two primitives that make this job slightly easier: `GenRowMajor{}` and `GenColMajor{}`.
+CuTe provides two primitives that make this slightly easier: `GenRowMajor{}` and `GenColMajor{}`.

 ```cpp
 // Stride(8, 1)